reversinglabs/reversinglabs-sdk-py3/README.md

   - Deletes the specified YARA ruleset and its matches from the appliance
 - `enable_or_disable_yara_ruleset`
   - Enables/disables ruleset on the appliance
-  - Administrators can manage any ruleset while regular A1000 users can only manage their own rulesets
+  - Administrators can manage any ruleset while regular Spectra Analyze users can only manage their own rulesets
 - `get_yara_ruleset_synchronization_time`
-  - Gets information about the current synchronization status for TitaniumCloud-enabled rulesets
+  - Gets information about the current synchronization status for Spectra Intelligence-enabled rulesets
 - `update_yara_ruleset_synchronization_time`
-  - Updates the TitaniumCloud synchronization time for TitaniumCloud-enabled YARA rulesets
+  - Updates the Spectra Intelligence synchronization time for Spectra Intelligence-enabled YARA rulesets
 - `start_or_stop_yara_local_retro_scan`
-  - Allows users to initiate the Local Retro scan on the A1000 appliance, and stop the Local Retro scan that is in progress on the appliance
+  - Allows users to initiate the Local Retro scan on the Spectra Analyze appliance, and stop the Local Retro scan that is in progress on the appliance
 - `get_yara_local_retro_scan_status`
-  - Gets the status of Local Retro scan on the A1000 appliance
+  - Gets the status of Local Retro scan on the Spectra Analyze appliance
 - `start_or_stop_yara_cloud_retro_scan`
-  - Allows users to start and stop a Cloud Retro scan for a specified ruleset on the A1000 appliance, as well as to clear all Cloud Retro results for the ruleset
+  - Allows users to start and stop a Cloud Retro scan for a specified ruleset on the Spectra Analyze appliance, as well as to clear all Cloud Retro results for the ruleset
 - `get_yara_cloud_retro_scan_status`
   - Gets the status of Cloud Retro for the specified YARA ruleset.
 The response indicates the current state of Cloud Retro
 - `advanced_search_v3`
-  - Sends a query string to the A1000 Advanced Search API v3
+  - Sends a query string to the Spectra Analyze Advanced Search API v3
 - `advanced_search_v3_aggregated`
-  - Sends a query string to the A1000 Advanced Search API v3
+  - Sends a query string to the Spectra Analyze Advanced Search API v3
   - Paging is done automatically and results from individual responses aggregated into one list and returned
 - `list_containers_for_hashes`